sourcebots/docs/index.md

 left_motor = robot.motor_boards['mOtOr'].m0
 right_motor = robot.motor_boards['mOtOr'].m1
 ```
-These Motor objects have a property called voltage, which can be read and set like any other variable.
+These Motor objects have a property called `voltage`, which can be read and set like any other variable.

 Note that this number has been normalised to be between -1 and 1 and is not the actual voltage being applied to the motor.